spencertipping/ni/doc/operators.md

 ## High-level changes from nfu
 - ni can compile code in arbitrary languages
 - ni saves state by rewriting itself, allowing you to easily customize it
+- ni automatically creates shorthands to minimize #characters/operation
+- ni is much more concise and has more powerful lambda notation
 - Field addressing happens before the operator: `-10f` instead of `-f10`
 - Partition is now aggregation: `-A^gc` instead of `--partition %0 ^gc`
 - Each language supports key-reduction in its API
 - Command-line arguments are concatenative: `f1 -g f2` != `f1 f2 -g`
-- Forking is a list attribute
 - Quasifiles are read/write

 ## General-purpose stream operators